danielrosehilljlm/You_NEED_A_Tech_Writer/README.md

 I maintain these small Github repositories primarily to contain some personal projects (mostly to do with backups, data protection, and Linux).

 However, seeing as I serve mostly technology clients — and they tend to sometimes peruse Github — I thought I'd be a bit creative and plug my writing services here.

-Desperate times and all that.
+Desperate times and all that*

 So, without further introductions:

+(*Offbeat humor.
+Sort of).

 <hr>